 Expectations for academic progress

 Generally, full-time students are expected to progress toward graduation according to the following guidelines.
 At the end of the freshman year, or three terms, a student should have completed at least 45 units and have a minimum degree GPA of 1.75.
 Students who do not meet these guidelines or who receive failing grades or other indications of unsatisfactory progress may be placed on Notice, placed on Academic Probation, placed on Academic Suspension, or Required to Withdraw from the university.
+Students should review the Academic Standing Policy for specific gpa requirements.
 Academic performance in December Term does not change a student's academic standing, though the December Term course grade will be included in a student's grade point average, which could affect academic standing in subsequent terms.

 Students must be in Good Academic Standing to participate in off-campus programs sponsored by Lawrence, the Associated Colleges of the Midwest, or other organizations with which Lawrence has consortial agreements.